 Excuse #3: A mammogram is too painful or I’ve heard it’s too painful.

 Compression is an integral part of a mammogram.
 This part of the exam, however, only lasts a few seconds and is vital to producing the best images from the exam.
 Many patients are surprised that the “compression or squishing” isn’t actually as bad as they expected or stories they were told.

-To make the screening more tolerable, your appointment should be made about two weeks after your menstrual cycle when your breasts are less sensitive.
+To make the screening more tolerable, schedule your appointment about two weeks after your menstrual cycle when your breasts are less sensitive.
 Some patients find it helpful to take an over-the-counter pain reliever about 45 minutes to an hour before their exam.
-Some patients say that caffeine makes their breasts more tender/sensitive, so you may want to try reducing or cutting out caffeine several days before your mammogram.
+Some patients say that caffeine makes their breasts more tender/sensitive, so you may want to reduce or cut out caffeine several days before your mammogram.
 Finally, we recommend patients try to relax.
-Your entire screening experience — from arrival to being back on your way — should only take about 30 minutes.
+At Wake Rad UNC REX, your entire screening experience — from arrival to being back on your way — will take 30 minutes or less.

 Excuse #4: I’m worried my doctor will find something.

 It’s important to explain that screening mammograms are performed annually for women who don’t have any breast symptoms or concerns.
 This means that the majority of our screening mammogram patients do not have breast cancer.

 If our radiologist does find an abnormality, we will contact you immediately and schedule a time for you to return for a diagnostic mammogram and/or an ultrasound.
 This also doesn’t mean that you have breast cancer.
 Often, we need a few more images to confirm that it’s not cancer.
 Patients who are called back for additional imaging will get the results at the time of the exam.
 If you have a lump, pain, discharge or another questionable symptom, please contact your primary care doctor immediately to determine if you should have a diagnostic mammogram instead of a screening mammogram.